-To update the waiting list, the SHA will send an update request via first class mail to each family on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.
-This update request will be sent to the last address that the SHA has on record for the family.
-The update request will provide a deadline by which the family must respond and will state that failure to respond will result in the applicant's name being removed from the waiting list.
+To update the waiting list, the SHA will notify each family on the waiting by utilizing the online system of application to determine whether the family continues to be interested in, and to qualify for, the program.
+Families will be required to respond to the email notice to update their online application within the deadline given.

+For those families who can not be notified by the online system, an update request will be sent via first class mail to each family.
 The family's response must be in writing and may be delivered in person, by mail, or by fax.
-Responses should be postmarked or received by the PHA not later than 15 business days from the date of the SHA letter.
+Responses should be postmarked or received by the SHA not later than the deadline given.

-If the family fails to respond within 15 business days, the family will be removed from the waiting list without further notice.
+If the family fails to respond to the email request, the family will be removed from the waiting list without further notice.

-If the notice is returned by the post office with no forwarding address, the applicant will be removed from the waiting list without further notice.
+If the mailed notice is returned by the post office with no forwarding address, the applicant will be removed from the waiting list without further notice.